codsen/codsen/packages/json-variables/README.md

 ### Mixing Booleans and strings

-Very often, in email templating, there inactive modules are marked with Boolean `false`.
-When they have content, they are strings.
-There are cases when you want to resolve the whole variable to Boolean if any of resolved variables are Boolean.
+Very often, in email templating, the inactive modules are marked with Boolean `false`.
+When modules have content, they are marked with strings.
+There are cases when you want to resolve the whole variable to Boolean if upon resolving you end up with a mix of strings and Booleans.

-When `opts.resolveToBoolIfAnyValuesContainBool` is set to `true` (default), it will always resolve to the first encountered Boolean.
+When `opts.resolveToBoolIfAnyValuesContainBool` is set to `true` (default), it will always resolve to the value of the first encountered Boolean value.
 When set to `false`, it will resolve Booleans to empty strings.

 When `opts.resolveToFalseIfAnyValuesContainBool` and `opts.resolveToBoolIfAnyValuesContainBool` are set to `true` (both defaults), every mix of string(s) and Boolean(s) will resolve to Boolean `false`.
 If `opts.resolveToBoolIfAnyValuesContainBool` is set to false, but `opts.resolveToFalseIfAnyValuesContainBool` to true, the mixes of strings and Booleans will resolve to the value of the first encountered Boolean variable's value.